Part 2B Course

 • Exam tips

-The Cardiff-TMC Course philosophy
+The Cardiff-TMC Course Philosophy

-The FRCR part II is the final postgraduate professional exam in clinical oncology in the UK, and is required for anyone who wishes to become a consultant Clinical Oncologist in the UK.
+The FRCR part II is the final postgraduate professional exam in clinical oncology in the UK and is required for anyone who wishes to become a consultant Clinical Oncologist in the UK.

-All UK Clinical Oncology trainees must pass FRCR in order to complete their training and become consultants.
+All UK Clinical Oncology trainees must pass FRCR to complete their training and become consultants.
 Almost all of them attend the Cardiff FRCR 2B course, which has run successfully for over 30 years.

 The Cardiff course has since 2012 devoted specific sessions for international delegates attending the course in Wales, to very good benefit.
 We have also learned a great deal.